zcash/halo2/book/src/design/circuit/gadgets/ecc/var-base-scalar-mul.md

 It remains to check that the x-coordinates of each pair of points to be added are distinct.

-When adding points in the large prime-order subgroup, we can rely on Theorem 3 from Appendix C of the [Halo paper](https://eprint.iacr.org/2019/1021.pdf), which says that if we have two such points with nonzero indices wrt a given odd-prime order base, where the indices taken in the range $-(q-1)/2..(q-1)/2$ are distinct disregarding sign, then they have different x-coordinates.
+When adding points in a prime-order group, we can rely on Theorem 3 from Appendix C of the [Halo paper](https://eprint.iacr.org/2019/1021.pdf), which says that if we have two such points with nonzero indices wrt a given odd-prime order base, where the indices taken in the range $-(q-1)/2..(q-1)/2$ are distinct disregarding sign, then they have different x-coordinates.
 This is helpful, because it is easier to reason about the indices of points occurring in the scalar multiplication algorithm than it is to reason about their x-coordinates directly.

 So, the required check is equivalent to saying that the following "indexed version" of the above algorithm never asserts: